 This page provides important information to assist CHART districts in selecting the best teacher for the class and in selecting the course in which to teach the sex education program.
 While school districts may have unique needs and circumstances, these suggestions are likely relevant to most districts.

-Assigning competent and confident educators to teach sex education is very important, especially in the initial implementation phase when the school, the students, and the community are adjusting to the new program.
+Assigning competent and confident educators to teach sex education is very important.
+This is especially true in the initial implementation phase, when the school, the students, and the community are adjusting to the new program.
 House Bill 999, Mississippi’s sex education law, is silent on the qualifications of teachers who may teach sex education.
 However, the CHART policy requires school districts to select teachers that have specific licensure or endorsements.